ramsvidor/docker/bitcoind/README.md

 This is a very minimalist container just for running testnet and develop on top of it.
 It cointains only the `bitcoind` executable and should be queried from outside the container with `curl` or other similar tools.

+Out-of-the-box, this image is configured to bind to all interfaces and default RPC authentication is `rpcuser=bitcoind` and `rpcpassword=secret`. **!!!DON'T RUN WITH THESE SETTINGS IN PRODUCTION!!!**

 **@see** [Dockerfile](https://github.com/ramsvidor/docker/blob/master/bitcoind/Dockerfile)